 Do you feel sick after eating eggs, but not all eggs?
 I may have cracked the code on why some eggs leave me feeling nauseous and achy, while others leave me feeling fine.

 I’ve been meaning to write about this for a long time.
 Someone other than me must be suffering from this and not know it.
 It took me months to figure out that eggs were making me sick to my stomach.
-Maybe I can help someone figure it out quicker than I did.
+Maybe I can help someone else figure it out quicker than I did.

 Ruling Out Wheat